snezhig/obsidian-front-matter-title/test/docs/HasMetaTitle.md

         level: Title on third level
 ---

-This file has some metas
+This file has some titles in meta